What is a Pediatric Traumatic Brain Injury?

 What are the Common Signs and Symptoms of Traumatic Brain Injury in Children?

-Traumatic brain injury signs and symptoms may be similar.
-With moderate and severe traumatic brain injury, the signs and symptoms may be more severe.
+Traumatic brain injury signs and symptoms may vary.
+With moderate and severe traumatic brain injury, the signs and symptoms may be more significant.
 They may go from better to worse.
 They may last weeks, months or longer after the injury.
 This is a normal part of the healing process.

 - Headache(s)